Our Vascular Surgery Approach

 Endovascular procedures are a minimally invasive way to treat blood vessel conditions, such as aneurysms, atherosclerosis, peripheral artery disease, and carotid artery disease.
 They offer less pain and a quicker recovery than open surgery.
 Surgeons make a small incision in your upper thigh or neck and insert a thin, flexible tube (catheter) into an artery to perform various procedures, including:

-• Atherectomy.
-We use atherectomy to open narrowed leg arteries using a catheter fitted with a cutting device or laser to remove plaque buildup.
+- Atherectomy.
+We use atherectomy and intravascular lithotripsy to open narrowed leg arteries using a catheter fitted with a cutting device or laser to reduce plaque buildup.

-• Peripheral angiography.
-We use catheters and X-ray images to look inside arteries in your head, neck, kidneys, legs, and stomach area.
+- Peripheral angiography.
+We use catheters and fluoroscopy (x-ray images) to look inside arteries in your head, neck, kidneys, legs, and stomach area.
 If we find blockages, we can treat them using angioplasty, stenting, or other approaches.

 Vascular Surgery